askender/askender.github.com/resume/askender_en.md

 ---------------------- ------------------------------------------------
-2011.06                graduated from Hubei University with a bachelor's degree in physics 2011.09--2011.12       postgraduate student of SCNU, major in Optics. leave school for the fever on Internet 2012.02.10--2012.04.27 php programmer in Hangzhou Ruizhen Network Technology Co., Ltd.
+2011.06                graduated from Hubei University with a bachelor's degree in physics 2011.09--2011.12       postgraduate student of SCNU, major in Optics. leave school for the passion for Internet 2012.02.10--2012.04.27 php programmer in Hangzhou Ruizhen Network Technology Co., Ltd.
 2012.05.08--2012.06.29 php software engineer in Wuhan Sgamer Online Technology Co., Ltd.
 2012.07--2012.08       self-study python and adjust my career direction 2012.09.10--           python software engineer in Wuhan Optic-Valley Orange Technology Co., Ltd.
 ---------------------- ------------------------------------------------

 Skills